Send McCool Comment

 If you want your e-mail address published with your comment, please say so.
 Only your name will be published unless you specify otherwise or ask for an anonymous post.
 I reserve the right to edit but will upload all comments fit to publish.

 Our DEA overseers have harassed the sick and dying, shamed and destroyed families, locked up and killed many (including enforcement) over one of the safest therapeutically active plants known to man.
-While FDA "overseers" allowed more pharmaceutical killers on the market, suppressed the truth about cannabis and failed to grant the terminally ill access to investigational drugs.
+While FDA"overseers"allowed more pharmaceutical killers on the market, suppressed the truth about cannabis and failed to grant the terminally ill access to investigational drugs and treatments.
 Both agencies exacerbate problems instead of solving them.
 They should be disbanded.

 US SENATE contact